KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 The following are the (current) rules for staking a block:

 - Block timestamps are used as the monotonically increasing on-chain clock.
-It is important to have a synced system clock.
+It is important to have a synced system clock.(FIXME sudo apt-get install chrony; sudo systemctl restart chrony.service; then check `timedatectl` for `NTP syncronized: Yes`

 - A utxo is not eligible for staking until a certain amount of time has passed after its creation.
 By default, it is 6000 seconds.
-More precisely, a utxo is not eligible for staking until `100 * the median time to mine a new block`.
-For example, utxos on a one-minute block time asset chain would be eligible for staking one-hundred minutes after their creation.
+More precisely, a utxo is not eligible for staking until `100 * the median time to mine a new block`.(FIXME expected blocktime* ie 1 minute) For example, utxos on a one-minute block time asset chain would be eligible for staking one-hundred minutes after their creation.

 - The `segid`s rotate through a cue to determine which `segid` has the most likely chance to stake a new block.
 The formula that determines this is based on the block height: `(height % 64) = the segid0 for this height`.
 For each block, the eligibility to stake a new block begins with `segid[0]`, and then the eligibility expands to the next segment in cue at every two-second interval until the block is staked.
 For example, if `segid[0]` has not mined a new block within two seconds, the consensus mechanism opens up the priority to include the second, `segid[1]`.
 This continues either until the block is staked, or all 64 `segid`'s are eligible to stake a new block.
 Once a block is staked, the `height` of the blockchain changes, pushing the `segid[0]` segment to the end of the cue, etc.

-- By internal design, a utxo is more likely to win a block within a `segid` based on age of the utxo and amount of coins.
+- By internal design, a utxo is more likely to win a block within a `segid` based on age of the utxo and amount of coins.(FIXME removed explanation?)

 #### :pushpin: Examples: